A unifying view toward polyhedral products through panel structures: Introduction

 \subsection{Moment-angle complex and polyhedral product}

 \ \n

-The construction of moment-angle complex $\mathcal{Z}_K$ over a simplicial complex $K$ was first introduced in Davis-Januszkiewicz~\cite{DaJan91}.
-The name ``moment-angle complex'' was given in Buchstaber-Panov~\cite{BP00} afterwards where some generalization was made.
-The general definition of polyhedral product determined by a simplicial complex and a sequence of space pairs was introduced in Bahri-Bendersky-Cohen-Gitler~\cite{BBCG10}, which has become the major subject in the homotopy theoretic study in toric topology.
+The construction of moment-angle complex $\mathcal{Z}_K$ over a simplicial complex $K$ first appeared in Davis and Januszkiewicz's pioneering work~\cite{DaJan91}.
+The name ``moment-angle complex'' was given by Buchstaber and Panov~\cite{BP00} afterwards.
+The more general definition of polyhedral product determined by a simplicial complex and a sequence of space pairs was introduced by Bahri, Bendersky, Cohen and Gitler~\cite{BBCG10}, which has become the major subject in the homotopy theoretic study in toric topology.
 The reader is also referred to~\cite{BBCG10} for more information on the earlier works related to polyhedral products by different authors. \n

 Let $K$ denote an (abstract) \emph{simplicial complex} with $m$ vertices labeled by the set $[m]=\{1,2,\cdots,m\}$.
 We think of each $(k-1)$-simplex $\sigma$ of $K$ as a subset $\{i_1,\cdots, i_k\}\subseteq [m]$ such that if $\tau\subseteq \sigma$, then $\tau$ is a simplex of $K$.
 In particular, the empty set $\varnothing$ is a simplex of $K$.\n